ruiying-ocean/cgeniepy/README.md

 ## Main features 🐛

 ### 1. visualisation based on Matplotlib
-- Map for 2D cGENIE array
-- Ocean Transection Contour
+- Global map
+- Polar map (despite low resolution)
+- Basin transection
-- Taylor diagram
+- Taylor diagram (from community)
+- Copy some colormaps that was not in matplotlib, e.g., the ODV and MATLAB default color palette (thanks to the `rpal` package in R)

 ### 2. chemistry system
 Parse a molecular formula and get its molecular mass